 Asked to comment on Moscow’s influence on the situation in the self-proclaimed Daesh capital, Bagdasarov said that defensive positions outside the city aside, Russia is not participating in the campaign to storm the city.

 “We have no influence on the storming of Raqqa, and are not participating in it.
 If some number of Daesh militants escape the city and find themselves in the combat zone where our coalition is operating, it will be necessary to fight them.”
 As for the city itself, the observer emphasized that “our influence in the area is small.”

-Posted by Jim W. Dean, Managing Editor on June 2, 2017, With 3437 Reads Filed under Russia.
+Posted by Jim W. Dean, Managing Editor on June 2, 2017, With 3471 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.